-In Oxfordshire, resources for individuals who engage in extreme hoarding are lamentably few, and I am always keen to identify places where I can signpost people to.
+In Oxfordshire and Berkshire, resources for individuals who engage in extreme hoarding are few but they do exist, and I am always keen to identify new places where I can signpost people to.
 It is always easier to help manage hoarding if it is addressed at an early stage in its development.
-Reluctantly, I have come to the conclusion that I cannot help individuals who are experiencing hoarding disorder myself.
+Reluctantly, I have come to the conclusion that due to logistical constraints there are some clients I am unable to help, myself.
 I am happy to help them access the available resources more suitable for their needs and am happy to introduce them to other professional organisers locally.

 Do you publish photos on the web?

 As you can see, the answer is yes.
 All of the photos of interiors used on this site have been taken by me and used with the permission of the homemakers in question.
 The use of photographs is something we discuss at the assessment stage.

 There are a number of considerations to the question of photographing clutter.
 Such photographs are a helpful tool in exploring the decluttering process and helping clients engage with and enjoy the changes that are gradually happening around them.
 On a personal level, many clients want to use photographs for their own use, as souvenirs.
 In terms of helping the public understand what decluttering involves, the use of ‘before and after’ images can explain very effectively what has been achieved with help, and this can motivate and support new clients.
 Some individuals can feel quite despairing before they see though publicity that change is possible.
 The majority of photos I take are stored securely and not used publicly.
 When they are used publicly, they are testimony to what we have achieved together, and could quite rightly be part of personal pride.